ittekiou/EgQE/docs/articles/SN-LT-04_On_Soft-Illumination.md

 ## _Lantern Light Beyond Particle, Wave, Probability, and Field_
 ### — The Syntactic Nature of Weak Recursion

+_Light is not an entity but an appearance emerging in the in-between (a-wai),
+where relations are not yet fully constituted._

 ---

 ## **0｜Introduction — The Problem of Soft Light**